Keats/vincentprouillet/content/articles/turning-a-laptop-into-cctv.md

 ![Difference with absdiff]({filename}/images/articles/rodent/difference.jpg)

-You can see my outline (with a pretty cool effect imo) as I was moving in front of the camera.
+You can see my outline, with a pretty cool effect imo, as I was moving in front of the camera.

 Next we want to know the if something changed in both differences, done with the OpenCV bitwise_and method.

 ```python
 result = cv2.bitwise_and(difference1, difference2)
 ```
-This gives a result similar to the above, but usually more faint (I personally love this kind of picture, it gives a watercolour like effect).
+This gives a result similar to the above, but usually more faint.
+I personally love this kind of picture, it gives a watercolour like effect.
-Here you can see my arm while I was standing up (a bit on profile):
+Here you can see my arm while I was standing up, a bit on profile:

 ![Result after bitwise_and]({filename}/images/articles/rodent/bitwise_and.jpg)

-To make it clearer (and know what you're looking at), I tried to highlight the outline of my body (admire my graphic design skills):
+To make it clearer and know what you're looking at, I tried to highlight the outline of my body (admire my graphic design skills):

 ![Result after bitwise_and outline]({filename}/images/articles/rodent/bitwise_and_contour.jpg)